aakkssqq/MaxAccount/README.md

 - LedgerRAM2CSV{TrialBalanceByDay | * ~ Result-TrialBalanceByDay.csv}

 # Relevent data and rule files are included in the folder "UseCase" of this repository.

+The above videos do not have recorded voice.
+Next step the author consider to design a set of training videos titled "Accounting for IT Profession" to be published in Udemy or other online education platform.